dave/blast/README.md

 rate
 ----
-Initial rate in items per second.
+Initial rate in requests per second.
 Simply enter a new rate during execution to adjust this.
 This may be set with the `BLAST_RATE` environment variable or the `--rate` flag.

 workers
 -------
-Number of workers.
+Number of concurrent workers.
 This may be set with the `BLAST_WORKERS` environment variable or the `--workers` flag.

 worker-type
 -----------